-Note: All rack installations require careful site and facilities planning that is designed to both address the cumulative drawer heat output and provide the airflow volume rates necessary to comply with drawer temperature requirements.
-All rack installations require careful site and facilities planning that is designed to address both the cumulative drawer heat output and provide the airflow volume rates necessary to comply with drawer temperature requirements.
+Note: All rack installations require careful site and facilities planning that is designed to address both the cumulative drawer heat output and provide the airflow volume rates necessary to comply with drawer temperature requirements.
 Rack airflow requirements depend on the number and type of drawers installed.